-In 2014, the IBA commissioned a mammoth report on Global Cross Border Legal Services that comprehensively covers information about over 90 countries and 160 jurisdictions on the regulation of domestic and cross-border legal practice.
-What the report confirms is the transformation of legal practice, and thus legal businesses, following the 21st century globalization of industries and services.
+In 2014, the IBA commissioned a mammoth report on Global Cross Border Legal Services that comprehensively covers information about over 90 countries and 160 jurisdictions on the regulation of the domestic and cross-border legal practice.
+What the report confirms is the transformation of legal practice, and thus legal businesses, following the 21st-century globalization of industries and services.

 - Increased sophistication in client requirements: Arguably, as clients continue to demand sophistication in legal services, regulation allowing robust ownership structures for law businesses enables them to grow and acquire investment for effective legal technology and best practices.
 Ultimately, and as confirmed by the IBA report, governments and bar associations play catch-up, and are often slow in getting the necessary law and regulation changes in place.